ODDSound/MTS-ESP-VCVRack/README.md

 ## MTS-ESP Quantizer

-Quantizes pitch CV to the tuning defined in an MTS-ESP master plug-in, if loaded.
+Quantizes or retunes pitch CV to the tuning defined in an MTS-ESP master plug-in, if loaded.
+Retune mode quantizes to 12-TET and outputs the frequency mapped to the corresponding MIDI note.
 If not connected to an MTS-ESP master, no quantization will be applied.
 A trigger output sends a trigger whenever the output CV changes.
 This module is polyphonic.

 ## Interval